 - It is okay to go back and fix things, even if it puts you behind schedule.
 It is better to do things right than rush.

 - Set a plan for how you want to use the time you have before the meeting to maximize productivity.

 - Build in time to review the curriculum.

 Strategic Plan Resources For YOU!

-Dr. Webber and Dr. Crowley connected after Dr. Crowley watched a previous Rubicon Spark webinar featuring Dr. Webber.
+Dr. Webber and Dr. Crowley connected after Dr. Crowley watched a previous FariaPD webinar featuring Dr. Webber.
 The two have since supported each other and built successful strategic plans based on their shared desire to improve teaching and learning for all.

 We would love to learn more about the strategic plans that you are working on at your schools and districts, as well as any successes or struggles you are experiencing.
 Connect with us and share!
 Do you want to view the full webinar?
 Access it here!